Raritan (journal)

-Raritan is a literary and intellectual quarterly that publishes poetry, fiction and essays.
-The journal is based at Rutgers University in New Jersey.
-The magazine was founded by Richard Poirier in 1981 and is currently edited by Jackson Lears.
-Lears began to edit it in 2002.
+Raritan was a literary and intellectual quarterly that published poetry, fiction and essays.
+The journal was based at Rutgers University in New Jersey.
+The magazine was founded by Richard Poirier and Thomas R. Edwards in 1981 and was edited by Jackson Lears from 2002 until the publication's close.
 In a note accompanying the Winter 2025 issue, Lears announced that the journal "will cease publication after the Late Spring 2025 issue, the last under [his] editorship."

 Notable writers who have contributed to this journal include Jacob M. Appel, Harold Bloom, David Bromwich, Anne Carson, Robert Coles, William C. Dowling, David Ferry, Harry Frankfurt, George Kateb, Frank Kermode, Joyce Carol Oates, Adam Phillips, Robert Pinsky, Richard Posner, Richard Rorty, Edward Said, Frederick Seidel, Vikram Seth, Daniel Stern, and Michael Wood.